bruna-genz/facebook_clone/README.md

 - Users can make posts;
 - Users can like and comment on posts;
 - Users can request friendship from others sign up users;
-- Users can create chat rooms and talk to other users (see section Future Improvements).
+- Users can create chat rooms and talk to other users (see section Future Improvements);
+- Functional search bar to find users.

 ## Preview